soxueren/atsd/api/data/series/examples/query-iso-hhmm-timezone.md

 Query detailed data for the specified time range, identified with `startDate` and `endDate`.

-Time zone offset can be specified with Z (UTC time), or with the `�hh:mm` format.
+Time zone offset can be specified with Z (UTC time), or with the `±hh:mm` format.

 ```ls
 2016-02-22T08:30:08.000-05:00 === 2016-02-22T13:30:08.000Z